National Trust - Knole

 We are very lucky to have a selection of amazing National Trust spaces near our home, and as members of the National Trust we pop in to many local places when we have time to spare.

 One favourite for us is Knole Park, in Sevenoaks.
 Less than a 35 minute drive sees us arriving at Knole, where there are acres of parkland to walk, surrounded by herds of deer!
 It is close enough for us to drop in for coffee, and large enough for a day out.
 We can picnic in the grounds, or visit the house and tower.
 Knole SevenoaksThe cafe serves hot and cold drinks and food, but for specific diets and requirements it is best to pack your own.
 As members we can park without any extra costs, but entry via car is now charged at £6 per person (non-members) who wish to visit the Tower and Courtyard.
-Additional charges apply for entry to the main house, however entry to the park only is free.*
+Additional charges apply for entry to the main house, however entry to the rest of the park is free.*

 Take in the scale and magnificence of this 600-year-old estate with its courtyards, showrooms, Gatehouse Tower and acres of parkland... a remarkably preserved early Jacobean remodelling of a medieval archbishop's palace.
 From an even older manor house, it was built and extended by the Archbishops of Canterbury after 1456.
 During the Tudor dynasty it became a royal residence when Henry VIII hunted there and found it to be a good home for his daughter - later to become Mary I - during his divorce from her mother, Catherine of Aragon.